 - Networking with peer companies

-ENCEP is a two-year project of the National Institute of Minority Economic Development and Natural Capital Investment Fund, who received funding from NC IDEA Foundation to launch the program.
+ENCEP is a two-year project of the National Institute of Minority Economic Development and Partner Community Capital, who received funding from NC IDEA Foundation to launch the program.
 ENCEP expects to run additional cohorts.

 Why Eastern North Carolina?

 Small businesses drive job growth, wealth creation, and stronger local economies.
 Yet, Eastern NC is significantly underinvested for entrepreneurship and small business growth, compared to North Carolina’s Piedmont and western North Carolina regions.